apparentorder/r53db/README.md

 This project was born from a [silly running gag](https://www.lastweekinaws.com/podcast/aws-morning-brief/whiteboard-confessional-route-53-db/).

 In that spirit, this project was meant as a gag as well.
-Unfortunately, I've severely underestimated how much time I'd have to invest if I make bad design decisions (for example, rolling my own in Golang, instead of doing the Right Thing and using [Multicorn](https://multicorn.org), or using the AWS Go SDK v2 which gets a full makeover literally the day before I wanted to release this baby).
+Unfortunately, I've severely underestimated how much time I'd have to invest if I make bad design decisions -- for example, rolling my own in Golang, instead of doing the Right Thing and using [Multicorn](https://multicorn.org), or using the AWS Go SDK v2 which gets a full makeover literally the day before I wanted to release this baby.
 So now we're here, and now it feels more like a project than like a gag.

 And who knows -- I can actually imagine this being useful in some contexts, like the use-case described in that link.
 After all, if you have a lot of configuration data in PostgreSQL anyway, it's a small jump from there to maintaining DNS data as well.

 Either way, let me know if you find this useful at all!